cabrito/Knytt-Stories-Mobile/docs/index.md

 #### Android:

 On Android, create a folder in the root of your phone's storage titled `Knytt Stories Mobile`.
 If your phone has internal storage, this will be the default.
 Otherwise, use the SD card.
 Place an *already extracted* Knytt Stories level inside the `Knytt Stories Mobile folder`.
-Afterwards, you will need to manually enable Storage permissions for the app `Knytt Stories Mobile` in the device settings.
+Afterwards, you will need to manually enable Storage androidApi for the app `Knytt Stories Mobile` in the device settings.
 From here, you may launch the game.
 Use the on-screen controls to navigate through the world.

 ### To do list: